jeff-luszcz/AISTropoAlert/README.md

 See [https://en.wikipedia.org/wiki/Tropospheric_propagation](https://en.wikipedia.org/wiki/Tropospheric_propagation)

+An example Mastodon feed of output from this script for the Boston, MA, USA area can be found at https://mastodon.social/@AISTropoAlertBoston

 ### Requirements
 * This script requires the **curl** command line tool
 * This script requires the **jq** command line tool